realtimedatalake/analytics-next-cc/README.md

+# rtdl-next-cc - Analytics Next (aka Analytics.js 2.0) Carbon Copy

+This is a fork of Analytics Next (aka Analytics.js 2.0) made to enable carbon copying (cc-ing) an additional endpoint as well as turning off the send to Segment and only sending to the cc endpoint.

+## Changed Files

+- Updated `/src/analytics.ts`
+- Updated `/src/plugins/segmentio/index.ts`
+- Updated `/.eslintrc` -- ignored `/analytics.min.js`
+- Added `/analytics.min.js`

+## How to Build

+1. Switch to NPM version 14/fermium (install lts/fermium first if necessary).
+    `% nvm use lts/fermium`
+2. Install NPM dependencies.
+    `% make node_modules`
+3. Test updates on a local dev environment.
+    `% make dev`
+    Go to [http://localhost:3000/](http://localhost:3000/) in your web browser to test your updats.
+4. Clean and build.
+    ```
+    % make clean
+    rm -rf dist generated
+    % make build-prod
+    ...
+    ```
+5. Copy the minified standalone file to repo root
+    `% cp ./dist/umd/standalone.js ./analytics.min.js`

+---

 # Analytics Next

 Analytics Next (aka Analytics 2.0) is the latest version of Segment’s JavaScript SDK - enabling you to send your data to any tool without having to learn, test, or use a new API every time.